DanielAntonie/My-University-Projects/README.md

 GitHub Link - https://github.com/Daniel-Antonie/VSCODEGGRESTAPIPWIBUHS.git

+please see all applcication images in the files above

 Overview
 GourmetGuru is a fully functional Android application developed in Kotlin using Android Studio.
 This project was a collaborative effort, following Agile development methodologies with tools like Trello boards, MS Project, and structured workflows.
 The application integrates Firebase as its primary database and includes a custom-built API, initially developed in C# and later converted to JavaScript for hosting on Render.
 The API enables seamless data retrieval from Firebase when users select a cuisine.